 You’re thinking:

 If I reason with her and can just get her to agree to keep going to marriage counseling or try a couples retreat, I know I can change her mind or at least get her to consider a trial separation first.
+I'll also promise to listen to her this time and go to individual therapy.
+And if I tell her how much I love her and that this will destroy my life (and the kids), I know she'll think twice about proceeding with divorce.

 But the reality is:

+The time for couples therapy is over.
+You've been in marriage counseling for years and things haven't improved.
 All the fighting and then avoiding each other in front of the kids is hurting them (and you) more.
 And your spouse is not willing to create false hope that your unhappy marriage can be saved and give it another chance because she knows things won't get better.

 3.)
 What to do when your wife wants a divorce: You could dig your heels in and not give her one.